Neštin

 Neštin (Нештин) is a village located in the Bačka Palanka municipality, in the South Bačka District of the autonomous province of Vojvodina, Serbia.
-Geographically, it is located the region of Syrmia.
+Geographically, it is located in the region of Syrmia.
 According to the 2011 census, the village has a population of 794 inhabitants.
-Also, vine produced in Neštin is famous.
+Also, wine produced in Neštin is well-known.

 Situated across the Danube from the municipality center, Neštin is a practical exclave, as the shortest road (9 km) linking it with Bačka Palanka (across the Ilok–Bačka Palanka Bridge) leads halfway through the territory of Croatia, and includes two border crossings.
-Tightened border regime due to Croatia's accession to the European Union in 2013 caused inconvenience for daily commuting of pupils and workers.
-Agriculture producers of Neštin were hit in particular, because transport of goods through Croatia was not permitted anymore without extensive paperwork.
+A tightened border regime owing to Croatia's accession to the European Union in 2013 has caused considerable inconvenience for the daily commuting of students and workers.
+Agriculture producers of Neštin were affected in particular, because transport of goods through Croatia was not permitted anymore without extensive paperwork.

+The 12-meter tall obelisk "Monument to Victims of Fascism 1941-45" designed by Jovan Soldatović is located in Neštin.

 Demographics

 According to the last official census done in 2011, the village of Neštin has 794 inhabitants.